Guadeloupe

-Guadeloupe (Note: /ˌɡwɑːdəˈluːp/ GWAHD-ə-LOOP; /fr/; Gwadloup /gcf/) is an overseas department and region of the French Republic in the Caribbean.
-It consists of six inhabited islands—Basse-Terre, Grande-Terre, Marie-Galante, La Désirade, and two Îles des Saintes—as well as many uninhabited islands and outcroppings.
+Guadeloupe (Note: /ˌɡwɑːdəˈluːp/ GWAHD-ə-LOOP; /fr/; Gwadloup /gcf/) is an overseas department and region of France in the Caribbean.
+It consists of six inhabited islands—Basse-Terre, Grande-Terre, Marie-Galante, La Désirade, and two Îles des Saintes—and 30 uninhabited islets and 3 inhabited islets.
 It is south of Antigua and Barbuda and Montserrat and north of Dominica.
 The capital city is Basse-Terre, on the southern west coast of Basse-Terre Island; the most populous city is Les Abymes and the main centre of business is neighbouring Pointe-à-Pitre, both on Grande-Terre Island.
 It had a population of 395,726 in 2024.

 Like the other overseas departments, it is an integral part of France.
 As a constituent territory of the European Union (EU) and the eurozone, the euro is its official currency and any EU citizen is free to settle and work there indefinitely, but it is not part of the Schengen Area.
 It included Saint Barthélemy and Saint Martin until 2007, when they were detached from Guadeloupe following a 2003 referendum.

 Christopher Columbus visited Guadeloupe in 1493 and gave the island its name, after Guadalupe, Cáceres.
-The native langage is Guadeloupean Creole known as "Kréyòl Gwadloup"; the official language is French, spoken by 84% of the population.
+The native language is Guadeloupean Creole known as "Kréyòl Gwadloup"; the official language is French, spoken by 84% of the population.